smori1983/vuepress-plugin-frontmatter-update-info/example/pages/custom_tag_03.md

   description:
     - Update information.
 ---
-# Page 007 (C)

-In any case, because the keyword of the marker is used in this page, automatic injection of update info is not applied.
+# Custom tag 03

+## Case

+- Custom tag used inside of other markdown notations.

 ## Container

-Marker is processed.
+Provided by `markdown-it-container` plugin.

+Tag is processed, because the container is renderer and processed later than block rule.

 :::tip
 [[update_info]]
 :::

-Example to avoid being processed:
+Example to avoid being processed (surround by back quote):

 :::tip
 `[[update_info]]`